maximaal-code/dockerized-github-runner/README.md

 ## Restrictions

 The runner does need a docker engine supplied before it can be used.
 You can pass the hosts docker engine with `-v /var/run/docker.sock:/var/run/docker.sock` or use a different docker engine.

+Also it is not recommended to add self-hosted runners to a public repo.
+Here for [more info](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) about self-hosted runner security.

 ## Docker Compose Example